nhoffmann/rusty-space-invaders/README.md

 * [ ] Make sure that the player’s laser beams will destroy invaders, and the invader bombs will destroy the player.
 * [ ] Add a mothership that will cross the screen periodically.
 Destroying it will result in bonus points.
 * [ ] Add a UI that tracks the player score and lives left.
 The player starts with three lives.
+* [ ] Add nice pixel graphics like in the original game.

 ## Stretch goal
 * [ ] The original game had bunkers that alien bombs and player rockets would slowly destroy.
 Some console ports had bunkers that would be destroyed after a certain number of hits.
 Others omitted bunkers entirely, or made different bunkers for different levels.
 Feel free to add any type of bunker to the game.